atgu/bge_analysis/concordance/julia/README.md

 3. Aggregate R2 (squared Pearson's correlation)
 4. Aggregate R2 but stratifying SNPs by their local ancestry backgrounds

-See `examples.ipynb` for how to run these scripts and expected outputs.

 ## Installation

 To run the scripts,